-1. Exempt values are not included in the Totals
+1. Exempt values are not included in the Totals.

 In 1978 the voters of the State of California passed Proposition 13 which limited taxes to a total maximum rate of 1%, based upon the assessed value of the property being taxed.
-Each year, the assessed value of property may be increased by an "inflation factor" (limited to a maximum of 2%), with few exceptions, property is only reassessed as a result of new construction activity or at the time it is sold to a new owner.
+Each year, the assessed value of property may be increased by an "inflation factor" (limited to a maximum of 2%).
+With few exceptions, property is only reassessed as a result of new construction activity or at the time it is sold to a new owner.
+At that point, the property is reassessed by an "inflation factor" (limited to a maximum of 2%).
+With few exceptions, property is only reassessed as a result of new construction activity or at the time it is sold to a new owner.
 At that point, the property is reassessed based upon the added value of the construction or at the purchase price (market value) or economic value of the property sold.
 The assessed valuation data shown above represents the only data currently available with respect to the actual market value of taxable property and is subject to the limitations described above.

-Table 16: Net Taxable Assessed Value History Last Ten Fiscal Years (In Thousands)
+Table 16: Net Taxable Assessed Value HistoryLast Ten Fiscal Years (In Thousands)